dieterich-lab/mAFiA/README.md

 # mAFiA - (Another) m<sup>6</sup>A Finding Algorithm

-Here we provide a brief walkthrough to run mAFiA, using the example of chromosome X. A complete HEK293 WT dataset can be downloaded from [zenodo](https://zenodo.org/record/8319583).
+Here we provide a brief walkthrough to run mAFiA, using the example of chromosome X.

 ## 0. Preliminary
 - Get code and activate virtual environment, e.g.: